Nursery “Flowers” 🌻

 Mental—Thinks aloud through talking to self, others, and naming things, learns by experimental learning and trial and error, understanding cause and effect, finding alternate solutions, sequencing, predicting, develops short and long term memory, attention span is lengthening, role playing and pretend play, recalls story details, recalls full name and age.

-Social—Uses words to express needs, playing with peers, sharing, works independently and with others, participation in activities, shows individuality, understands simple commands, follows multiple-step direction, follows rules and routines, transitions well from one activity to another, completely work in a timely manner, manners, understanding community roles, character development.
+Social—Uses words to express needs, playing with peers, sharing, works independently and with others, participation in activities, shows individuality, understands simple commands, follows multiple-step direction, follows rules and routines, transitions well from one activity to another, completely work in a timely manner, manners, understanding community roles, character development, following rules.

 Emotional—Comfortable with familiar adults, accepting guidance, seeking help, working on resolving conflict, developing self-control.